 4 things that can happen if you dispute a valid credit card charge

 It’s never a good idea to file a credit card chargeback if your situation does not qualify.
 And reporting a charge as fraudulent when you know it isn’t, is an even worse plan of action.
 It wastes your time, the credit card company’s time, the merchant’s and sometimes even a consumer advocate’s.
 You can learn more about how to use credit card disputes in the right way here.

 Beware: There can be consequences for a consumer who misuses the credit card dispute system beyond a simple loss of the chargeback case.
 Here are four things that happen if you report a charge to your credit card company as fraudulent when it isn’t.

 - Win the chargeback battle, but not the war: Many companies, especially large corporations, may not respond to a credit card company’s investigation.
 And if the merchant doesn’t answer within 30-days, the consumer will win the chargeback case by default.
 However, the end of a chargeback dispute does not mean the merchant has forgiven the debt.
 It only ends the credit card company’s involvement in the case.
 The merchant is always free to pursue the consumer through other means.

-- Land on the blacklist: As we’ve seen recently, companies are more willing than ever to put problematic customers on the blacklist.
-Disputing a legitimate charge because of buyer’s remorse is one sure-fire way to find yourself banished.
+- Land on the blacklist: As we’ve seen recently, companies are more willing than ever to put problematic customers on the Do Not Rent, Do Not Sail list, No Fly list, etc. We know disputing a legitimate charge because of buyer’s remorse is one sure-fire way to find yourself banished.